Fort McDowell Yavapai Nation: Economic development

-The area now occupied by the reservation was the birthplace of the Native American activist, Carlos Montezuma, who founded the Society of American Indians.

 Ba Dah Mod Jo Cemetery

 The Ba Dah Mod Jo Cemetery is also referred to as the Fort McDowell Yavapai Nation Tribal Cemetery.
 It was where the soldiers who were stationed in Fort McDowell and who perished were buried.
 The remains of the "Anglos" who were buried there were later transferred to El Presidio Cemetery in San Francisco after the land was ceded to the Yavapai Nation.